-The accounting treatment of long-term debt depends on whether the assets are used in governmental fund operations and whether they are reported in the government-wide or fund financial statements.
+The accounting treatment of long-term debt depends on whether they are reported in the government-wide or fund financial statements.
 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
 Long-term debt for governmental funds is not reported as a liability in the fund financial statements.
 The debt proceeds are reported as other financing sources and payment of principal and interest are reported as expenditures.